DaniFojo/advent-of-code/README.md

 # advent-of-code
 My solutions for [Advent of Code](adventofcode.com).
-They are all coded as fast as possible, so don't expect good code quality or comments :)
+They are all coded as fast as possible, so don't expect good code quality or optimal solutions :)